On Monogamy and Marriage

 Being unable to reconcile the two differences within the same paradigm, I came to believe that monogamy was in fact a social construct, and that pair bonding may not necessarily be embedded into our prehistoric evolutionary programming.
 That is to say that the institution of marriage is strictly a creation of man and could not inherently be explained as natural in the evolutionary narrative of our ancient ancestors.
 This establishes that monogamy is a limitation set by society.
 The institution of marriage is a man-made construct that defines a particular type of relationship, prescribing and proscribing a certain set of behaviors.
 It is not inherently explainable by the evolutionary narrative of our prehistoric ancestors.
 Sex at Dawn certainly can attest to this.
 So if marriage and monogamy is not natural to our biology, then what purpose does such a configuration serve?

 It is beyond the scope of this piece to discuss the true purpose and nature of marriage.
 However, one viewpoint comes to mind.
-Many feminists argue that marriage was essentially a system of legalized prostitution, one in which the female offers exclusive sexual opportunity to a male in order for access to his resources.
+Many feminists argue that marriage was essentially a system of legalized prostitution, one in which the female offers exclusive sexual opportunity to a male for access to his material (and sometimes social) resources.
 In other words, it’s an arrangement where women have sex for money, albeit with one man.

 Such a promise is not made from the loins but from the heart.
 Therefore it is inherently a romantic’s ideal.
 It is so serious a union that in Western cultures, matrimony is overseen by God Himself.
 In fact, marriage holds the promise of such blissful heights of existence that some religions consider it to be a gift from God.
 This ideal is something that people aspire to for its almost mythical status.
 Is it not an aspiration to perfection in trying to become the sole man or woman your partner will ever need?
 It is an immensely idealistic role.
 It is a remarkable, life changing experience, rife with rewards.
 But it is also extremely difficult to fill that role.